.webp?width=300&name=AdobeStock_342206369_Editorial_Use_Only%20(1).webp)

 Now that you have read a bit about top-performing brand localization strategies worldwide and have hopefully gotten some inspiration in the process, it's time to put together your own localization strategy.
 These three tips will help you put your best foot forward:

-1. Leverage local marketing channels and influencers
+1. How can local marketing channels and influencers boost localization?

 Aside from big-name, international channels, people also value their local newspaper, radio stations, or town newsletters.
 These channels might seem a little less sexy, but people grativate towards content that is geared towards them.
 Adapting your marketing to fit the local newspaper is just another way of localizing your content.
 And it's a good one.